akk911709-code/hams-site/privacy.md

 **Effective Date:** January 5, 2026

 ## 1. Introduction
-Thank you for using **Hams** ("the App"), developed by **QIANKUN** ("we," "us," or "our").
+Thank you for using **Hams** ("the App"), developed by **akk** ("we," "us," or "our").
 We are committed to protecting your personal data and respecting your privacy.

-This Privacy Policy explains how we collect, use, and safeguard your information. **We prioritize local storage for your usage data to ensure maximum privacy.**
+This Privacy Policy explains how we collect, use, and safeguard your information. **We prioritize local storage and advanced security mechanisms to ensure maximum privacy.**

 ## 2. Information We Collect